stolenng/react-mobx-boilerplate/README.md

   <dd>Full example of todo list with api calls, mobx and React</dd>

   <dt>Ready For Production!</dt>
-  <dd>Environment mangement supported, just build and deploy your app</dd>
+  <dd>Environment management supported, just build and deploy your app</dd>

   <dt>Everything is modifiable</dt>
   <dd>If you don't like any part of the boilerplate, you can just replace in seconds !</dd>